shilpi-gupta-mzn/Endogenous-OWL-Overlays/README.md

 # Supporting OWL-Style Reasoning over UML-Style Models via Endogenous OWL Overlays

 ## Overview
 This repository contains the implementation and experimental artifacts for the research work: "Supporting OWL-Style Reasoning over UML-Style Models via Endogenous OWL Overlays."
 The goal of this work is to demonstrate how OWL-style reasoning can be supported for UML-style models through the use of endogenous OWL overlays.
-The repository provides the program files, generated overlay assertions, reasoning inputs, and result screenshots used in the experiments.
+The repository provides the program files and turtle files used in the experiment along with reasoning output screenshots.

 ## Implementation Workflow
-The implementation follows a multi-step reasoning workflow involving rule-based overlay generation and ontology reasoning.
+The implementation follows a workflow involving rule-based overlay generation and ontology reasoning.

 ### Step 1 – Original Model Facts
 * Each program file contains facts extracted from the original UML-style model.